Mexico pins hopes on U.S. vaccine sharing after Biden's 100-day target | Politics

 Mexico pins hopes on U.S. vaccine sharing after Biden's 100-day target

 Although a deal was not reached, Lopez Obrador said he and Biden agreed for teams from Mexico and the United States to study possibilities for sharing vaccines with Mexico.
-"The possibility is not closed," Lopez Obrador told a news conference a day after a virtual meeting between the two leaders, referring to his request for the United States to help fill some of the gap in Mexico's vaccine supply.
+"The possibility is not closed," Lopez Obrador told a news conference a day after a virtual meeting with Biden, referring to his request for the United States to help offset shortfalls in Mexico's vaccine supply.

 "But it's subject to the decision to be taken by teams both in Mexico and the United States.
 They will decide if it's possible, and when," he added.
 Prior to the meeting, the White House had said its priority was to inoculate all Americans.

-Biden said last month that he was confident he could surpass his goal to administer 100 million COVID-19 shots during his first 100 days in office - a deadline of late April.
-Lopez Obrador added that he and Biden had no disagreements over the matter, and that the two exchanged invitations to visit their respective countries.
+Biden said last month he was confident he could surpass his goal to administer 100 million COVID-19 shots during his first 100 days in office - a deadline of late April.
+Lopez Obrador said he and Biden had no disagreements over the matter, and that the two exchanged invitations to visit their respective countries.

-The leftist leader also said he expressed support for Biden's plans for migration reform that could legalize the residency status of migrants living without documentation in the United States.
+The leftist leader also expressed support for Biden's plans for reform that could legalize the residency status of undocumented migrants living in the United States.
 "They see him as the migrant's president," he said.

+Lopez Obrador urged the United States to expand a temporary work visa program for more Central Americans and Mexicans, and to analyze how many extra workers the U.S. economy needs.
+"This is a matter of regulating migrant flows," said Lopez Obrador, who has estimated the United States needs as many as 800,000 more workers a year.

-The two did not discuss Mexico's controversial electricity reform, although Lopez Obrador said he emphasized the energy sector as a priority.
-A bill aimed at increasing state control of the electricity market has angered private businesses and could cause disputes with top trade partners.
+The two did not discuss a contentious electricity bill moving through Congress in Mexico, although Lopez Obrador said he emphasized the energy sector as a priority.
+The bill, which is aimed at increasing state control of the electricity market, has angered private businesses and could cause disputes with top trade partners.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)